emilps/fjelltg/src/pages/product/2020-01-02-turbo-disc-dryer.md

   Our cookers are manufactured with a steam heated (up to 10 barge) rotor with multiple discs.
 Indirect heat is gently applied to the residual giving full coagulation control and efficiency.

+  We deliver all the classic sizes of Stord SS type cookers from small units for a few MT raw material per hour to the large SS160/14 rated for 30 MT per hour.

+  For new installations, we recommend our special two stage screw cooker system with improved process control and more sensitive energy usage.

+  This cooker system has proven to reduce stick water, suspended solids content, give better process control and increase the oil yield from marine and animal raw material.
 infobox1: >-
   ## Advantages

-  Large heating surface provides optimum heat transfer to residual
+  Large heating surface provides optimum heat transfer to residual and process contorl

-  Extremely compact design
+  Extremely compact design and effective

   Long life reliablity due to state of the art shafts and bearings (automatic oil-lubricated)

+  Reduces stickwater and suspended solids content

+  Increase of oil yield
 productbrochure: /img/ftg-brochure-cooker.pdf
 smallimage: /img/koker.jpg
 fullwidthimage: /img/img_1767.jpg